Your request is being processed, please wait.

 • Empowering bystanders to take positive, safe action that changes the tone of any situation.

-At home: The Airdrie Way - video coming Soon
+At home: The Airdrie Way

 The values that make Airdrie a strong, connected community don’t stop at the doors of our schools and recreation centres, they begin at home.
 The Airdrie Way in the home helps parents and caregivers bring our community’s shared expectations for respectful, responsible, and safe behaviour into everyday family life.

-The upcoming video will explore:
+The video will explore:

 • Expectations: Creating clear and consistent expectations that reflect The Airdrie Way.